 Select the erasure-coding scheme with the lowest total value of $k+m$ that meets your needs.
 Erasure-coding schemes with a lower number of fragments are overall more computationally efficient, as fewer fragments are created and distributed (or retrieved) per object, can show better performance due to the larger fragment size, and can require fewer nodes be added in an expansion when more storage is required.
-(See the instructions for expanding StorageGRID for information on planning a storage expansion.)
+(For information about planning a storage expansion, see the [instructions for expanding StorageGRID](#).)